threefoldfoundation/www_examplesite/content/page/page2/features/feature3/feature3.md

 ---
-id: value_based_price
+id: feature3
-svg: ./peer_to_peer.png
+svg: ./image_name.png
-title: Value-based price
+title: Title
 ---

-The best combination of quality and economy comes with our paper.
-The offer includes wides ranges of density.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.